top of page

 Punch

 And don’t insult us with your “smart city” propaganda when communities like Soka, Boluwaji, and Sanyo must rely on makeshift wooden planks to cross deadly drains at the road’s median.
-That is not innovation.
-That is institutional rot, hidden behind the fig leaf of ribbon-cutting ceremonies and media manipulation.
+While struggling to survive day to day, they’re forced to rely on temporary, unsafe solutions when proper infrastructure should exist.
+A clear evidence of deep-seated institutional decay.
+Behind the façade of ribbon-cutting ceremonies and carefully crafted media messages lies a reality of neglect, where empty gestures and political theater overshadow the needs of ordinary citizens.

-• Pedestrian bridges must be constructed without delay at Soka Junction, Sanyo, Boluwaji, and all high-risk crossings.
+• Pedestrian bridges must be constructed without delay at Soka Junction, Sanyo, Boluwaji, and all other high-risk crossings.
+The absence of these lifesaving structures continues to endanger the most vulnerable road users daily.

-• The Minister of Works, Dave Umahi, must face public scrutiny for his ministry’s grotesque oversight.
+• The Minister of Works, Dave Umahi, must face public scrutiny for the ministry’s grotesque oversight.
+Accountability is essential for change; there can be no excuse for continued negligence.

-• And the federal government must stop treating infrastructure like a playground for elite contractors and start treating it like the lifeline it is.
+• The federal government must stop treating infrastructure like a playground for elite contractors and start recognizing it as the lifeline it is for ordinary Nigerians.
+The focus must shift from profit to public safety and survival.

 Every day we delay, the expressway claims more lives.
-And every life lost is another line of indictment against a political class too insulated to care.
+Each life lost is another line of indictment against a political class too insulated to care about the suffering of its citizens.

 This highway is paved with blood.
-And until there is justice, every crash is a crime scene—with the fingerprints of Abuja and Agodi all over it.
+Until there is justice, every crash is a crime scene, with the fingerprints of Abuja and Agodi all over it.

 LaBode Obanor